 How do all the parts of our bodies work together, to function as an amazing biological whole?
-Join us while we explore the eleven human body systems!
-Through model-building, dissections, and use of microscopes, campers will learn to identify the parts of each system; compare systems to each other at the cellular, tissue, and organ level; discuss each system’s function in relation to their structure; understand how the systems work together; and compare our body system to those of other animals.
+Join us while we explore the human body systems!
+Through model-building, diagrams, and hands-on activities, campers will learn to identify the parts of each system; compare systems to each other at the cellular, tissue, and organ level; discuss each system’s function in relation to their structure; understand how the systems work together and compare our body system to those of other animals.

 Understanding Climate Change

 Dig deep into one of the hottest topics in STEM!
 The class starts with an in-depth look at sources of CO2 and the greenhouse effect with an engaging lab and demonstrations.
-We’ll take a look at misconceptions about climate change and learn how to know if information you find is accurate, verifiable, complete, and from a reputable source.
+We’ll take a look at common misconceptions about climate change and try to understand why people might logically come to these incorrect conclusions.
 You will then conduct your own scientific research, discuss ripple effects, and examine solutions.
 You will come away prepared to analyze what you hear about climate change out in the world.
-You’ll also be ready to use critical thinking skills to draw your own conclusions about what should be done to come up with ways you can take action to mitigate the effects of climate change in your homes, schools and communities.
+You’ll also be ready to use critical thinking skills to draw your own conclusions about ways you can take action to mitigate the effects of climate change in your homes, schools, communities – and beyond!